matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 Space-rooms are distinguished from regular messaging rooms by the `m.room.type` of `m.space` (see [MSC1840](https://github.com/matrix-org/matrix-doc/pull/1840)).

-We introduce an `m.space.child` state event type which defines the rooms within the group: A `present: true` key is included to distinguish from a deleted state event.
-Something like:
+We introduce an `m.space.child` state event type, which defines the rooms within the space.
+The `state_key` is an alias for a child room, and `present: true` key is included to distinguish from a deleted state event.
+Something
+like:

 ```json
 {